nwchemgit/nwchem-wiki/Properties.md

  END
  ```

-Localize molecular orbitals can be obtained with the `localization` keyword.
+Localized molecular orbitals can be obtained with the `localization` keyword.

 The following methods are available:
 * Pipek-Mezey[^71], `pm` keyword (default)
 * Foster-Boys[^72], `boys` keyword